 What is Letrozole?

 Endometriosis has been theorized to be a largely estrogen-driven disease.
-Aromatase has been found in increased amounts in the endometrial tissue of women with Endometriosis, as opposed to women without.
-Some physicians are now prescribing aromatase inhibitors when no other traditional treatments have helped with a woman’s Endometriosis symptoms.
+Aromatase has been found in increased amounts in the endometrial tissue of people with Endometriosis, as opposed to people without.
+Some physicians are now prescribing aromatase inhibitors when no other traditional treatments have helped with Endometriosis symptoms.
 The hope is that by inhibiting (blocking) aromatase production, it will ease Endometriosis symptoms and progression.
-Aromatase inhibition may give rise to ovarian stimulation (widely used to increase fertility) and ovarian cysts; and therefore are often used in combination with other drugs, such as Norethindrone (progestin), Zoladex (GnRH agonist), or birth control pills to help women with Endo to avoid further production of painful ovarian cysts, etc.
+Aromatase inhibition may give rise to ovarian stimulation (widely used to increase fertility) and ovarian cysts; and therefore are often used in combination with other drugs, such as Norethindrone (progestin), Zoladex (GnRH agonist), or birth control pills to help patients with Endo to avoid further production of painful ovarian cysts, etc.

 Specifically, Letrozole has been known to cause fatigue,drowsiness, and dizziness, especially when combined with alcohol or when the person is exposed to heat.
 A woman who is newly taking Letrozole must be cautious when driving until she truly knows how her body responds to the medication.

 The FDA has released an entire list of side effects women complained of while treating with Letrozole for their breast cancer: angina (chest pain), arthritis, bone fractures, cerebrovascular/TIA (similar to a stroke), constipation, diarrhea, endometrial cancer, endometrial proliferation disorders, fractures, dizziness, edema (swelling), fatigue, headaches, hot flashes/flushes, light-headedness, myalgia (muscle pain), myocardial infarction (heart attack), nausea, night sweats, osteoporosis, other cardiovascular issues, other endometrial disorders, thromboembolic event (strokes), vaginal bleeding, vaginal irritation, vomiting, and weight increase.
-To review their list and the percentages of these occurrences, please see Page 20 of their report, found here.
-Some women have also complained of a decrease in their libido.
+Some also complained of a decrease in their libido.

 When used in combination with a progestin or birth control pill, aromatase inhibitors do not cause osteoporosis; however, if used with a GnRH agonist, osteoporosis may develop.
 Your physician may recommend frequent bone scans to ensure bone loss is not occurring while treating.
 They may also recommend you take Calcium and Vitamin D during your treatments.

-RXList.com has an ongoing list of testimonials and reviews of women who take Femara (Letrozole) and what their experiences and side effects have been.
-I know that my EndoSister’s going through a lot of joint pain at the moment.
+RXList.com has an ongoing list of testimonials and reviews of patients who take Femara (Letrozole) and what their experiences and side effects have been.
+I know that my EndoWarriors going through a lot of joint pain at the moment.
 Almost everyone complained of bone and joint pain; stating: